 - Taking part in cross-sector discussions

-- Proactively networking with fellow delegates at Cumberland Lodge events
+- Proactively networking with leaders and influencers, students and practitioners from a wide range of sectors and backgrounds, at Cumberland Lodge events

 - Supporting Cumberland Lodge staff with event facilitation

-- Writing engaging newsletter articles, blog posts and recording podcasts with guests
+- Writing engaging newsletter articles and blog posts, and recording podcasts with our guests

-- Providing feedback on events and activities you have been involved with
+- Providing feedback on events and activities they participate in

-- Supporting the promotion of our programmes and outputs to the wider public.
+- Supporting the promotion of our activities and dissemination of our digital resources and publications to the wider public.

-Scholars are eligible to apply for a Personal Development Grant of up to £300 during the scholarship period, to use creatively to enhance their skills and promote progress towards more peaceful, open and inclusive societies.
+Scholars are invited to apply for a Personal Development Grant of up to £300 during the two-year scholarship period, to use creatively to enhance their skills and promote progress towards more peaceful, open and inclusive societies.